 If you would like to use my material for a course, or in citing for a course or non-profit academic publication, I am usually happy that other professionals and students have found my materials helpful and will grant you access under the following conditions:

 *This is my most important requirement!
 Because I believe that we can actively work toward creating a better, kinder world, users are duty bound to commit at least one random act of beauty or kindness for each concept used — no kidding!!!

-Beyond short selected quotes, which can be easily attributed following style manual guidelines, any instructional materials used in the course of regular teaching, in professional presentations, or cited in publications, or used for professional materials must be cited as to the source of original authorship.
+Beyond short selected quotes, which can be easily attributed following style manual guidelines, any instructional materials used in the course of regular teaching in and in not-for-direct-profit venues, or in not-for-profit professional presentations, or cited in publications, or used for professional materials must be cited as to the source of original authorship.
 Please notify me if you are using larger portions of my work.
 You can reach me at either my related website address or university address

 If material is used for experimentation, action research, curriculum development, or for general instructional revision, please inform me prior to the event.
 In the cases of research, as a professional educator I would be curious as to the results and findings.